 You might already know that you need to diversify your assets through traditional securities such as stocks, ETFs and mutual funds.
 It’s a good idea to spread your risk through diversification so you can protect your assets from market volatility.

 But do you know much about dividends — the hard-won results of your investing efforts?
-To understand dividends, you must first understand the different types of dividends available and how companies pay dividends.
-Once you have a good basic understanding of these, you can take advantage of the many benefits that cash dividends, property dividends, stock dividends, liquidating dividends or a mix of these can have to jazz up your portfolio.
+To understand dividends, you must first understand the different types of dividend payments available and how companies pay dividends.
+Once you have a good basic understanding of these, you can take advantage of the benefits that cash dividends, property dividends, stock dividends, liquidating dividends or a mix of these can have to jazz up your portfolio.

 What are Dividends?

 Dividends entitle you, the shareholder, to a portion of the net profits made by a company.
 Dividends are earnings that a company you invest in pays its shareholders, and for every share of a dividend stock that you own, you’re paid a portion of these earnings.

 In corporate finance, dividends occupy a central position, acting as a bridge between a company's profitability and shareholder rewards.
 As such, dividends serve multiple purposes.